-The goal of this research is to provide a mechanism-based understanding of the human response to ballistic and blast insults that can lead to advances in protection sciences and weapons development, thereby increasing Army capabilities.
+The goal of this research is to provide a mechanism based understanding of the human response to blast and ballistic insults that will lead to advances in protection sciences and, ultimately, Army capabilities.
+This research will enable technologies that substantially enhance Soldier PPE capabilities while increasing mobility for dismounts, survivability, and overall combat effectiveness.